How to Prevent Dog Theft on a Country Walk?

 2. keep your dog on a lead when entering and leaving the car park.

-Only once you are clear of the high-risk area should you consider releasing your dog off their lead.
 When you return to the car park (with your dog safely on a lead) immediately put her/him back into your car before dealing with other tasks such as boot cleaning or putting a bike on a rack.

 During the walk the most effective means of undermining the thieves is to know exactly where your dog is so keep them in your line-of-sight and do not allow her/him to lag behind.
 In addition, keep distractions to a minimum which means put your mobile phone in your pocket and keep it there.
 (Always remember that specialist dog thieves target dog walkers who are distracted by other concerns).

 Teach Your Dog to Respond Immediately to the Recall

 Finally, let me address the important issue of recall.
 Teaching your dog to respond immediately to the recall will keep them secure and out of harms way and is an absolute must for walks off lead in the countryside.